Blackboard: Using Turnitin (Plagiarism Detection Tool)

 - Sponsor: Center for the Advancement of Teaching

 Note: Visit our website for additional Blackboard workshops or contact Janice Florent.
-Explore Blackboard's On Demand Learning Center.
+Blackboard How-to guides and on demand videos are available.
 Also visit Blackboard Bits, Bytes, and Nibbles for Blackboard Tips.

 To register: RSVP to firstname.lastname@example.org or call ext 7512.
 Light refreshments will be served.